ericphanson/ExplicitImports.jl/README.md

 This seems to be working!
 However it has not been extensively used or tested.

-See the [docs](https://ericphanson.github.io/ExplicitImports.jl/dev/) for the available functionality.
+See the [API docs](https://ericphanson.github.io/ExplicitImports.jl/dev/api/) for the available functionality.

 ## Example